McStasMcXtrace/Schools/SOLEIL_March_2022/README.md

 You will access McXtrace via a browser on your laptop.
 No software installation is required.

-- For SOLEIL staff (wifi, on-site): start the Data Analysis virtual machine from <http://re-grades-01.exp.synchrotron-soleil.fr/desktop/>. :+1: This option provides optimal computing power.
+- **For SOLEIL staff (wifi, on-site)**: start the Data Analysis virtual machine from <http://re-grades-01.exp.synchrotron-soleil.fr/desktop/>. :+1: This option provides optimal computing power.
+You can save your data onto the Ruche, or via external clouds/emails.
-- For all: access a prepared McXtrace simulation environment from <https://mybinder.org/v2/gh/McStasMcXtrace/mcxtrace-binder/master?urlpath=lab>.
+- **For all**: access a prepared McXtrace simulation environment from <https://mybinder.org/v2/gh/McStasMcXtrace/mcxtrace-binder/master?urlpath=lab>.
 The JupyterLab is displayed with a __Desktop__ icon on the right panel.
 Drag-n-drop files on the left panel to communicate with your simulation environment. :warning: This option provides a limited computing power.

 In case you wish to install the software yourself, refer to the [McXtrace installation](http://mcxtrace.org/download/) page.
 Version 1.7 is the legacy one.
-Version 3 is the 'next-generation' one with a improved performance, GPU support at the cost of a slightly modified syntax/grammar.
+Version 3 is the 'next-generation' one with an improved performance, GPU support at the cost of a slightly modified syntax/grammar.
+Both versions are installed on the resources above.

 ## Registration and contacts